Invite friends and family to read the obituary and add memories.

 Affectionately known as June-Bud, Cool Breeze, and Bubba-Lue, Junior was remembered as a charming ladies’ man with a magnetic personality that could light up any room.
 He danced to the beat of his own drum, free-spirited and unconfined by convention.
 Always on the move, Junior loved being out and about—exploring, flirting, laughing, and connecting with people.
 His warmth, kindness, and zest for life made him a friend to many.

 Junior’s legacy lives on through his beloved children: Chevy Dickens, Pamela Curtis, Stanley (Grace) Bonds, Crystal Bradley, Melissa (Knoxie) Biscoe, Damion Bonds, Eric Bonds, Anthony Ford, Aaron Kelley, and Junior Bonds.
-He is also survived by his brother James Bernard Bonds, George Lee Bonds.; sister Shirley Kyle,Gloria King, Dinah Marie Bonds and Angela Lois Dias and an host of cousins, nieces, and nephews.
+He is also survived by his brother James Bernard Bonds, George Lee Bonds.; sister Shirley Kyle,Gloria King, Dinah Marie Bonds and Angela Lois Dias and a host of cousins, nieces, and nephews.

 each carrying a piece of his spirit and the love he freely gave.